-These Monster Cookies are filled with peanut butter, chocolate chips, oatmeal and M&Ms. This recipe yields cookies that are soft, chewy, full of texture and completely ginormous.
-Packed with flavor and extra thick – everyone loves this easy monster cookie recipe.
+These monster cookies are filled with peanut butter, chocolate chips, oatmeal and M&Ms. This recipe yields cookies that are soft, chewy, full of texture and completely ginormous.
+Packed with flavor and extra thick – adults love this recipe just as much as children!

-Monster cookies are what you get when you combine oatmeal cookies, peanut butter cookies, and M&M cookies.
-They’re soft and chewy – which gives them a delicious texture – and have the most delicious peanut butter flavor along with tons of chocolate chips and chocolate candies making for one seriously addictive cookie recipe.
+Monster cookies are what you get when you combine oatmeal cookies, peanut butter cookies, M&M cookies AND chocolate chip cookies.
+They’re soft and chewy – which gives them a delicious texture – and have the most delicious peanut butter flavor that goes perfectly with the chocolate.
+You’ll love this recipe because it produces cookies that are thick enough to hold lots of chocolate chips and M&Ms, but still turn out deliciously chewy.

 Monster Cookie Recipe